Akinyemi-samuel/Mart-Ecommerce-Application/README.md

 Mart is an E-commerce project built using Angular(front-end) and Spring Boot(back-end).
 This project is designed to showcase a simple E-commerce website that allows users to browse products, add items to their cart, and check out using a secure payment gateway.

+An actual version of frontend build deployed to Netlify and backend deployed to Railway:
+<a href="https://mart-s.netlify.app/">Mart Website<a>
+Login: admin@gmail.com
+Password: admin

 <img src="https://github.com/Samfrosh/portfolio/blob/main/src/assets/images/mart.png" alt="">